drmikeh/ga-camping-store/README.md

 Use a browser to navigate to [Heroku Verify](https://heroku.com/verify) and enter your credit card information.

 12b.
-Register this app as an Heroku app by running:
+Register this app as an Heroku app using the `heroku` subgenerator:

 ```bash
 yo angular-fullstack:heroku